 Common defenses to “invasion of privacy” claims in Nevada include:

-- The defendant revealed truths which were not privileged (note this defense does not apply to public disclosure of private facts),
+- The defendant revealed truths that were not privileged (note this defense does not apply to public disclosure of private facts),

 - The victim consented to the invasion of privacy, and the defendant’s intrusion did not exceed the scope of this consent, or